ovh/docs/pages/platform/public-cloud/deploy_a_gpu_instance/guide.en-gb.md

 > [!warning]
 >
 > At the moment, GPU instances are only available in the GRA3, GRA5, GRA7 and BHS3 datacentres.
 You may have to create a new project and choose the new 2017 range.
-[Find out more.](https://docs.ovh.com/gb/en/public-cloud/faq-how-to-understand-the-new-flavor-naming-rules-for-the-2017-range/)
 >

 **This guide explains how to deploy a GPU instance on Linux or Windows**